kokkos/pykokkos/README.md

 As with the thread ID, arguments must be type annotated.
 They can the be passed via `parallel_for` using keyword arguments.

 ### Other Examples

-The following table shows a list of other PyKokkos examples, as well as their corresponding C++ Kokkos implementations:
+The following table lists several other PyKokkos examples, as well as their corresponding C++ Kokkos implementations:

 | Example  | | |
 | -------- | - | - |